Frequently asked questions about supplementary materials

 No. Our performing arts faculty do not offer auditions.
 However, you may make inquiries about the opportunities for training and performing at Brown by contacting the appropriate department at Brown.

 Applicants to Brown are neither required nor expected to provide additional materials as part of the admission process, but the opportunity to do so is available to any candidate.
 You may use your Brown Applicant Portal if you have updates or additional materials that you would like to share with Brown.
-Examples include a resume, poetry or a brief writing sample, abstract of scientific research or an independent research project, and any additional information that you were unable to include in your Common Application.
+Examples include a resume, poetry or a brief writing sample, abstract of scientific research or an independent research project or any additional information that you were unable to include in your Common Application.

 If you are accomplished in music or visual art and wish to include these types of supplements, please review our guidelines and submit those materials via SlideRoom.